 If you are an independent contractor, then there is some benefit to this when an injury occurs.
 You have the option that an employee does not, to sue the employer for a work-related injury.
 Because employees are covered by workers’ compensation insurance, they cannot sue their employers in civil court when an injury occurs.
 Because independent contractors are not covered by workers’ compensation insurance, they can sue their employers when an injury occurs.
 However, this is only so if there has been some kind of negligence on the part of the employer.

 To determine whether you are an independent contractor or should be classified as an employee, consider the following questions:

-When it comes to establishing whether or not you have a valid workers’ compensation claim for a work related injury, there are a lot of questions that you have to ask yourself, and you may need to prove certain points to recover compensation.
-For instance, if you are injured in an auto accident that is related to work, then you may have to prove that you were engaged in work related tasks at the time, and not on a personal errand.
+When it comes to establishing whether or not you have a valid workers’ compensation claim for a work-related injury, there are a lot of questions that you have to ask yourself, and you may need to prove certain points to recover compensation.
+For instance, if you are injured in an auto accident that is related to work, then you may have to prove that you have engaged in work-related tasks at the time, and not on a personal errand.